Capital One is officially in the airport lounge business … in a big way.

-To complement its lounges, Capital One announced earlier this year it will open sit-down dining spaces in both Washington, D.C.-Reagan (DCA) and New York City-LaGuardia (LGA).
+To complement its lounges, Capital One announced last year it will also open sit-down dining spaces in both Washington, D.C.-Reagan (DCA) and New York City-LaGuardia (LGA).
 They'll be called Capital One Landings, and the food and beverage programs at both outlets will focus on Spanish-style tapas.
 It's all spearheaded by the award-winning celebrity chef and humanitarian José Andrés and his José Andrés Group.

 Here's what we do know: